corpus-io/tokenize.it-smart-contracts/docs/fees.md

   2.  investors
   3.  employees
 - assets
-  1.  currencies (WETH, WBTC, USDC, EURO, EURe)
+  1.  currencies (WETH, WBTC, USDC, EUROC, EURe)
   2.  tokens of companies

 Fees are collected during investments and token minting.
 They are paid both in the investment currency (-> see publicFundraisingFeeDenominator and privateOfferFeeDenominator in [FeeSettings.sol](../contracts/FeeSettings.sol)) and the token minted (-> see tokenFeeDenominator in [FeeSettings.sol](../contracts/FeeSettings.sol)).